 He shuffles his foot on the bluestone path.
 "Thank you, Emmett.
 That means the world to me."

 He starts walking again, but stops after a couple steps.
 I pull up alongside him.
 "Emmett, I know it goes against your training, but do you think you might walk next to me from now on?
 I mean, when we're just…walking?"

 I chuckle.
 "I'll try."
 After a few missteps and a few more chuckles, I've pretty much got the hang of it.

-Day five starts out perfect and gets better from there.
-He asks me to tell him stories about my childhood, what it was like to grow up in the Midwest.
+Day five, he asks me to tell him stories about my childhood, what it was like to grow up in the Midwest.
 He listens with great interest when I tell him about our street carnivals, complete with bicycle parades and crepe paper through the spokes, and he laughs when I tell him about the goofy relay races we used to run.
 The egg in the spoon, potato sack races, and the one always good for a laugh—the suitcase relay.
-We inch closer together until soon, our arms are touching more often than they're apart.
-We're both down to t-shirts, courtesy of the sticky August nights in D.C., and when our arms first brush, every hair on my body stands on end.
-I'm almost positive he feels it, too, the way he smiles and bends in my direction, as if he's gathering strength from leaning on me.
+We inch closer together until soon, our arms are touching more often than not.
+We're both down to T-shirts, courtesy of the sticky August nights in D.C., and when our arms first brush, every hair on my body stands on end.
+I'm almost positive he feels it, too, the way he smiles and leans toward me, as if he's gathering strength from me.